OVERVIEW

 The CEW data provide an incredible level of industry detail (6-digit NAICS) geographic detail (county-level), ownership levels (Private, Federal Government, State Government, and Local Government), and always discloses establishment counts.

-However, as described in Employment and Labor Income Data, the CEW data must be augmented and adjusted for the following reasons:
+However, as described in Employment and Labor Income, the CEW data must be augmented and adjusted for the following reasons:

-2. Undercoverage.
+- Undercoverage.
 The CEW data only includes workers covered by State unemployment insurance (UI) laws and Federal workers covered by the Unemployment Compensation for Federal Employees (UCFE) program.
-CEW excludes proprietors, certain farm and domestic workers from having to report employment data, railroad workers covered by the railroad unemployment insurance system, elected officials in the executive or legislative branch, members of the armed forces or the Commissioned Corps of the National Oceanic and Atmospheric Administration, individuals serving on a temporary basis in case of fire, storm, earthquake, or other similar emergency, individuals employed under a Federal relief program to relieve them from unemployment, and employees of certain national security agencies, which are excluded for security reasons.
+Excluded from CEW Private employment are proprietors, certain farm and domestic workers exempted from having to report employment data, and railroad workers covered by the railroad unemployment insurance system.
+Excluded from CEW Federal Government employment are elected officials in the executive or legislative branch, members of the armed forces or the Commissioned Corps of the National Oceanic and Atmospheric Administration, individuals serving on a temporary basis in case of fire, storm, earthquake, or other similar emergency, and individuals employed under a Federal relief program to relieve them from unemployment.
+Excluded from CEW State and Local Government employment are elected officials, members of a legislative body or members of the judiciary, members of the state National Guard or Air National Guard, and employees serving on a temporary basis in case of fire, storm, snow, earthquake, flood or similar declared emergency.

 This section describes the two different approaches that IMPLAN employs to account for exclusions and undercoverage and discusses the Industries that fall under each approach.